Tips on cleaning and caring for your silver jewelry

 In order to maintain the original brilliance of your jewelry we would like to make a few recommendations.

 We add a platinum plating to our silver jewelry so they are resistant to tarnishing.
-However, all silver and most plated jewelry has the potential to tarnish when exposed to excessive moisture.
+However, all silver jewelry has the potential to tarnish when exposed to excessive moisture.

 For this reason we recommend that you avoid wearing your jewelry while showering or swimming.
 We also recommend that you not store your jewelry in a high humidity environment, such as the bathroom or shower room.
 Also, consider adding a small piece of chalk to your jewelry box which can really help to eliminate moisture